Ubivashkin1/python-ssh/README.md

-# Python config retrieval tool
+# Python CLI command execution script

-A python-based ssh script for automation and management of network devices
+A python-based ssh script for connecting and executing CLI commands on network devices using Netmiko library and saving a copy of command output into a txt file in project directory.

 ### Usage